 - 5-6 black peppercorns

-In the meantime boil some water in a kettle.
+- In the meantime, boil some water in a kettle.
 Place the rice in a heatproof bowl large enough to hold all the filling ingredients later.
 Pour the boiling water over the rice and let stand for about 5 minutes.
 Drain well.
-Give the rice back to the bowl.
+Return the rice back to the bowl.

-Chop the mushrooms very finely.
+- Chop the mushrooms very finely.
 Grate the carrots on the rough grater and the garlic cloves on the fine grater.
 Chop the onions very finely.
-Give the vegetables to the rice in the bowl.
+Add the vegetables to the rice into the bowl.

-Serve the rolls with tomato sauce or yogurt sauce.
+- Serve the rolls with tomato or yogurt sauce.